BrevityD/BrevityD/README.md

 ## Hi there, I'm Brevity_D 👋

-I’m BrevityD (you can also call me Alexander), a Master’s student in Artificial Intelligence at the University of Science and Technology of China (USTC), graduating in July 2026.
+I’m BrevityD (you can also call me Alexander😀), a Master’s student in Artificial Intelligence at the University of Science and Technology of China (USTC), graduating in July 2026.

 My research focuses on the post training of LLMs (a.k.a.
 Large Language Models); KRR (a.k.a.
 Knowledge Representation & Reasoning); and exploring LLM Agents.